PRINT: LISW Instructions (1-page)

 a) The supervisee must be an LSW before supervised social work experience can begin.

-d) The supervisor is required to complete and forward the PER to the Board within thirty days of receipt of the PER form from a supervisee.
+c) The supervisor is required to complete the PER t within thirty days of the completion of supervision.

 2) See 4757-19-02(C)(2) at 4757-19-02 for LISW experience requirements